3saster/fullscrn_huds/readme.txt

 * Construction *

-Base                 : Original graphics from IWADs Build Time           : 14+ days
+Base                 : Original graphics from IWADs Build Time           : Too long
 Editor(s) used       : SLADE, paint.net
 Known Bugs           : None
 May Not Run With     : Vanilla executables (not compatible)